h1586685/Color-Block-Race/README.md

 Description
 ---
-Identify different colors in order to defeat your opponents.
+Identify different colors to defeat your opponents.
 + The website is powered by node.js.

 Features